realworldocaml/book/en/compiler-output-formats.md

 let _ = compare_t
 ```

-The output code contains the original type definition accompanied by some
+The output contains the original type definition accompanied by some
 automatically generated code that implements an explicit comparison function
 for each field in the record.
 If you're using the extension in your compiler
 command-line, this generated code is then compiled as if you had typed it in